elatov/elatov.github.io/_posts/2013-10-03-monitor-thermal-sensors-lm-sensors.md

     temp1:        +38.0°C  (crit = +85.0°C)

-At first I thought the ISA adapters were for the CPUs, but I remembered that it&#8217;s a Dual CPU core.
+At first I thought the ISA adapters were for the CPUs, but I remembered that it's a Dual CPU core.
 Here is the hardware information regarding the laptop:

     elatov@crbook:~$lshw -class processor -class bus -class system crbook.dnsd.me